Learn About Hotel Refund Laws

 - Verify your information and submit your request

 DoNotPay relies on the Fair Credit Billing Act to protect your consumer rights and demand a refund from any company.
-When you complete your refund request in our app, our robot lawyer will compose a dispute letter and gather all the necessary Visa and Mastercard codes to make your claim stronger.
+When you complete your refund request in our app, our AI Consumer Champion will compose a dispute letter and gather all the necessary Visa and Mastercard codes to make your claim stronger.
 Another benefit of using DoNotPay for requesting refunds is that you don’t need to contact the hotel you want a refund from—we can do that for you!

 A Hotel Denied Your Customer Rights?
 Sue Them With the Help of DoNotPay

 If you think the hotel you had a reservation with mistreated you and you want to escalate your dispute, use DoNotPay to take the hotel to small claims court!
 We’ve led many people through the process of suing, and we received the Louis M. Brown Award for Legal Access from the American Bar Association.
-Our robot lawyer can assist you with:
+Our AI Consumer Champion can assist you with: